spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 {table: 'users', id: issue.user_id}
 ```

-and have myengine optimize the execution of parallel queries, by sending
+and have `engine` optimize the execution of parallel queries, by sending
 a single query per table rather then per item.

 ```js